interglobalvision/text-adventure/story.md

 ###[0b] Outside

 You're standing in front of a long brown building on Santa Fe Ave, a warehouse in downtown Los Angeles.
 Above your head and to your left you see the number 2011.
 There is a glass door in front of you, and big windows on either side.
 In the window to your right written in black is the word "Cirrus" in all caps.
-You can ENTER through the glass door or LEAVE.
+You can PROCEED through the glass door.

-`> LEAVE`

-Goodbye.

-*redirect?*

-`> ENTER`
+`> PROCEED`

 *go to [0c]*